Press Enter to search or ESC to close

 If you're within five years or so of retiring, consider allocating most of your 401k investments to bonds and money market funds, leaving no more than 30 percent in stocks.
 Many people make the mistake of maintaining a high risk tolerance too close to retirement, only to lose a substantial amount of money.

-If you’re leery of making your own investment choices, most plans offer target date retirement funds, which are designated by the year closest to your retirement date.
+Tips & Warnings If you're leery of making your own investment choices, most plans offer target date retirement funds, which are designated by the year closest to your retirement date.
 Your portfolio mix is adjusted accordingly as you near retirement, removing the guesswork on your part.
-Check out the links below to assist you in making wise investment choices for your retirement savings.
-Learn how to allocate your 401k investments today.